 More images.
 Again, these are FX D800 36 megapixels, and DX D300 12 megapixels.
 All are ISO 400.
 In this case, the FX actually has the smaller pixels (205 pixels/mm 4.88 micron pitch D800, and 182 pixels/mm 5.5 micron pitch D300).
 Nevertheless, to me, the smaller FX pixels sure seem to win (because of the larger sensor needing less enlargement to view it).
 Smaller pixels provide higher resolution, and it's hard to beat higher resolution.
 F/5.6 and f/8 are very nice, but I can't find any startling problem starting around f/11.
-There is always more diffraction as we stop down of course, but sometimes the increased depth of field can be a much more important help.
+There is always more diffraction as we stop down, but sometimes the increased depth of field can be a much more important help.
 So the subject is about f/22 being beneficial to increase depth of field, and that we should use our tools when they help us.

 Next are the two main scenes here.
 In order to see details bigger, both FX and DX are selecting the crop to be the same 16.3% of the frame size (D800 7360 wide becomes 1204, D300 4288 wide becomes 702).
 Then both size crops are resampled to 600 pixels width, which for FX is about 50% size (of actual pixels), and DX is about 85% size (DX enlargement is made greater, in order to appear same size as FX).
 Saying again, as in real life, DX is enlarged half again more than FX.

 Speaking of DSLR class lenses, certainly f/5.6 or f/8 are the best general purpose cases, for routine best sharpness.
 So certainly I am Not saying that f/22 should be the routine norm for everything.
 But I sure don't notice much problem with using it when it helps needed depth of field.

 For the short lenses, f/22 is closer to focal length /1 instead of /4, which violates the rule of thumb given on previous page.
 It shows, especially if image object size is smaller.